-When your plane first arrives at Bangkok Suvarnabhumi Airport it can stop at any of the arrival gates and even if you frequently take the same flight you can never be sure of the final gate number.
+When your plane first lands at Bangkok Suvarnabhumi Airport it can stop at any of the arrival gates and even if you frequently take the same flight you can never be sure of the final gate number.

 If you are unlucky and all of the gates are full, you may have to disembark onto a bus in the middle of the tarmac.

 Either way, once in the main building have your back-pack firmly in place and passport in hand, you should head directly to the immigration hall to go through passport control.